Welcome back to the Masculinist, the monthly newsletter about the intersection of masculinity and Christianity.

-I am wrapping up this series by covering a simple but important principle of relationships: hypergamy.
+This month I am wrapping up my series on the basics of attraction by covering a simple but important principle of relationships: hypergamy.

 Hypergamy is a term that originated in reference to marriage practices in India.
 It refers to women marrying men of higher social status or caste.
 More broadly, this term refers to women marrying up (or dating up) on various measures but an especially social status.